-Getting your pedicure done at a salon does imply paying good money, considering you’d have to do it on a regular basic.
-Doing it yourself at home is not so hard, although it does require patience and effort.
-The reason why it’s harder to do your own pedicure than manicure is because of the uncomfortable positions you’re adopting while working on your feet and toenails.
-Nevertheless, it doesn’t mean you should give up: doing your own pedicure will save you the trouble of scheduling appointments at the salon and of course a lot of money!
+Getting your pedicure done at a salon does imply paying good money, considering you’d have to do it regularly.
+Doing it yourself at home is not so hard, but it requires patience and effort.
+The reason why it’s harder to do your pedicure than a manicure is because of the uncomfortable positions you’re adopting while working on your feet and toenails.
+Nevertheless, it doesn’t mean you should give up: doing your pedicure will save you the trouble of scheduling appointments at the salon and, of course, a lot of money!

 You can even have a nail polish-free pedicure since the most important thing is that your feet look perfect.

 For very thick skin (which usually develops on the heels and can even be painful) you can use a foot grater.
 The foot grater is safer than a razor because there’s no risk of cutting yourself.
-To use a foot grater correctly, don’t apply too much pressure and make sure you use it only on areas with thick, hardened skin.
+To use a foot grater correctly, don’t apply too much pressure; use it only on areas with thick, hardened skin.

 Use a foot moisturizer to soften the skin on your feet.
-If you have ragged cuticles you can apply a special moisturizer or oil on them too.
-Don’t push back your cuticles as this can lead to infections.
-You can also add a moisturizer in your foot soak.
+If you have ragged cuticles, you can apply a special moisturizer or oil on them too.
+Don’t push back your cuticles, as this can lead to infections.
+You can also add a moisturizer to your foot soak.
 It can be something natural, such as honey or a store-bought product.
 It doesn’t matter as long as it works for you.

-On long term, it’s not enough to moisturize your feet only when you’re doing the pedicure.
-Every time you take a bath or shower in the evening you can generously apply an oily moisturizer on your feet, put on some cotton socks and leave them on overnight.
+Long-term, it’s not enough to moisturize your feet only when doing the pedicure.
+Every time you take a bath or shower in the evening, you can generously apply an oily moisturizer on your feet, put on some cotton socks, and leave them on overnight.
 The next morning your feet’s skin will be much softer and better looking.

-If you want the perfect pedicure, you must make sure you don’t have any old nail polish left on, before applying a new layer.
+If you want the perfect pedicure, you must ensure you don’t have any old nail polish left on, before applying a new layer.

-If your toenails are stained or have a yellowish color (from wearing nail polish most of the time) you can apply some lemon juice to brighten the nails and remove the stains or simply place some thin lemon slices on your nails and leave them on for 5-10 minutes.
+If your toenails are stained or yellow (from wearing nail polish most of the time), you can apply some lemon juice to brighten the nails, remove the stains, or place some thin lemon slices on your nails and leave them on for 5-10 minutes.

 To prevent ingrown toenails, you should cut them straight across and avoid cutting into the sides of your nail.

-File your nails to give then a finished look and make sure they all have the same length and shape.
+File your nails to give them a finished look, and ensure they all have the same length and shape.

 Use a manicure stick to clean underneath them.
 The manicure stick is made of wood or plastic so it’s hard enough to let you clean your nails properly and soft enough so you don’t harm yourself.

-This step is of course optional.
-You don’t need to apply nail polish unless you want to and it’s good to go natural every once in a while.
+This step is, of course, optional.
+You don’t need to apply nail polish unless you want to, and it’s good to go natural occasionally.
 It allows your toenails to breathe and regenerate.

 To begin with, apply a clear base coat and let it dry.
-For a natural looking pedicure you can stop here.
-Then you can apply 1-2 layers of colored nail polish (depending on the type of nail polish some can look good with just 1 layer while others require applying two layers).
+For a natural-looking pedicure, you can stop here.
+Then you can apply 1-2 layers of colored nail polish (depending on the type of nail polish, some can look good with just one layer while others require applying two layers).

 Allow the nail polish time to dry between applying new layers.
-To get a smooth, shiny surface the last coat should be a transparent quick-dry nail polish.
-This will also protect the color of your nails, so they look beautiful for a longer time.
+The last coat should be a transparent, quick-dry nail polish to get a smooth, shiny surface.
+This will also protect the color of your nails so they look beautiful for a longer time.
 Avoid wearing closed shoes for a couple of hours.
 That’s why it’s best to do your pedicure when you know you don’t need to leave the house for a while.